GreptimeTeam/docs/docs/v0.4/en/reference/sql/range.md

    - Range expressions can be combined with other operations to implement more complex queries.
 For details, see [Nested Range Expressions](#nested-range-expressions).
 - `FILL` keyword after `ALIGN`, optional field.
 See [FILL Option](#fill-option) for details.

-## `FILL` OPTION
+## `FILL` Option

 `FILL` option specifies the data filling method when the aggregate field is empty.

 The `FILL` keyword can be used after the `RANGE` keyword to indicate the filling method for the Range expression.
-The `FILL` keyword can also be used after the `BY` keyword to specify the default filling method for a Range expression if no fill option is provided.
+The `FILL` keyword can also be used after the `ALIGN` keyword to specify the default filling method for a Range expression if no fill option is provided.

-For example, in the following SQL code, the `max(cpu) RANGE '10s'` Range expression uses the fill option `LINEAR`, while the `min(cpu) RANGE '10s'` Range expression, which does not specify a fill option, uses the fill option `PREV` specified after the `BY` keyword.
+For example, in the following SQL code, the `max(cpu) RANGE '10s'` Range expression uses the fill option `LINEAR`, while the `min(cpu) RANGE '10s'` Range expression, which does not specify a fill option, uses the fill option `PREV` specified after the `ALIGN` keyword.

 ```sql
 SELECT